Windsor, Berkshire: Tudor and Stuart periods

 Most accounts of Windsor in the 16th and 17th centuries talk of its poverty, badly made streets and poor housing.
 Shakespeare's play The Merry Wives of Windsor is set in Windsor and contains many references to parts of the town and the surrounding countryside.
-Shakespeare must have walked the town's streets, near the castle and river Thames, much as people still do.
-The play may have been written in the Garter Inn, opposite the Castle, but this was destroyed by fire in the late 17th century.
+Since there is no record that Shakespeare ever visited Windsor, and because some of the references in his play are topographically inaccurate, he must have taken his local place-names from a third-party source, perhaps a crude map of the town.
+The play references the Garter inn, a place that actually existed, but that was destroyed in the Great Fire of Windsor in 1681.
 The long-standing – and famous – courtesan of king Charles II, Nell Gwyn, was given a house on St Albans Street: Burford House (now part of the Royal Mews).
-Her residence in this house, as far as it is possible to tell, was brief.
-Only one of her letters addressed from Burford House survives: it was probably intended as a legacy for her illegitimate son, the Earl of Burford, later the Duke of St Albans.
+Her residence in this house, as far as it is possible to tell, was brief however.
+Only one of her letters addressed from Burford House survives.
+The house was probably intended as a legacy for her illegitimate son, the Earl of Burford, later the Duke of St Albans.

 Windsor was garrisoned by Colonel Venn during the English Civil War.
 Later it became the home of the New Model Army when Venn had left the castle in 1645.
 Despite its royal dependence, like many commercial centres, Windsor was a Parliamentarian town.
 Charles I was buried without ceremony in St George's Chapel after his execution at Whitehall in 1649.
-The present Guildhall, built in 1680–91, replaced an earlier market house that had been built on the same site around 1580, as well as the old guildhall, which faced the castle and had been built around 1350.
-The contraction in the number of old public buildings speaks of a town 'clearing the decks', ready for a renewed period of prosperity with Charles II's return to the Castle.
+The present town hall, colloquially but inaccurately called Guildhall, was built in 1680–91.
+It replaced the function of a timber -framed market house built on the same site in 1597-9, together with that of Windsor's first, and much larger, guildhall, which faced the castle and had been built around 1350.
+At this time, the town was extremely poor, and could only just raise the sums required for the new building, part of a much larger scheme, subsequently abandoned, to modernise the medieval town centre, matching the revamping of the castle under Charles II, to a design by Hugh May.

-But his successors did not use the place, and as the town was short of money, the planned new civic buildings did not appear.
+But his successors did not use the place, preferring up-to-date Hampton Court, Windsor castle again falling into disrepair together with its client town.
+Its population dipped, probably below 1,500 inhabitants, and although some of its building were given new, fashionable front elevations, its housing stock was much decayed and insanitary.
 The town continued in poverty until the mid 19th century.
 In 1652 the largest house in Windsor Great Park was built on land which Oliver Cromwell had appropriated from the Crown.
 Now known as Cumberland Lodge after the Duke of Cumberland's residence there in the mid-18th century, the house was variously known as Byfield House, New Lodge, Ranger's Lodge, Windsor Lodge and Great Lodge.